Anatomiclab/GastroFLOW/README.md

 Script outputs:

 External_stage2_test_PN_.csv: *.csv* file containing the triage list for the external test data based on tiled data.
-It includes cases ID, GCNet's predicted scores (malignancy prediction scores) of the top 20% **(tiled images probability threshold)** tile images in each WSI, predicted daignosis labels **("1" indicates CA, while "0" indicates non-CA)**, ground-truth labels **("1" indicates CA, while "0" indicates non-CA)**, and classification outcome (True Positive "TP", True Negative "TN", False Positive "FP", False Negative "FN").
+It includes cases ID, GCNet's predicted scores (malignancy prediction scores) of the top 20% **(tiled images probability threshold)** tile images in each WSI, predicted diagnosis labels **("1" indicates CA, while "0" indicates non-CA)**, ground-truth labels **("1" indicates CA, while "0" indicates non-CA)**, and classification outcome (True Positive "TP", True Negative "TN", False Positive "FP", False Negative "FN").

 By following these steps, you will be able to evaluate model performance from its confusion matrix, obtain the malignancy prediction scores used for calculating the model's area under the receiver operating curve and generate triage list for cases WSIs.
-To assess percentage of skipped non-carcinoma cases using different machine learning models, `External_stage2_test_PN_.csv` can generate triage list using Microsoft Excel by sorting predicted labels (CA and non-CA) first, followed by descending order sorting of malignancy prediction scores.
+To assess percentage of skipped non-carcinoma cases using GCNet, `External_stage2_test_PN_.csv` can generate triage list using Microsoft Excel by sorting predicted labels (CA and non-CA) first, followed by descending order sorting of malignancy prediction scores.

 #### GastroFLOW